tigh-latte/presentations/go-bdd/presentation.md

 ```

 ---
-# Running a subset
+# Running a subset of tests

 With the `testing.M` approach, all test execution is done via the godog api.

 Luckily godog exposes a nice way to run a subset of tests.

 <!-- stop -->

-Let's say we added new `Deposit` functionality to our service, and wanted to run only these deposit tests:
+Let's say we added new `Deposit` functionality to our service, and we only want to run these new deposit tests:

 ```file
 path: code/ex2/features/account.feature